Operation Fritham: 13–15 May

 The men scattered to evade the bombers' strafing runs and the Condors flew away after about thirty minutes.
 There was nothing left of Isbjørn but a hole in the ice, Selis was still burning and thirteen men were dead, including Sverdrup and Godfrey.
 Nine men had been wounded (two men died later of their wounds) and sixty members of the party survived unharmed.
 The cargo in Isbjørn, arms, ammunition, food, clothes and the wireless had been lost.
 Barentsburg was only a few hundred yards across the ice and the evacuation during Operation Gauntlet eight months earlier, had left the houses untouched.
 Plenty of food was found because it was the Svalbard custom to stock up before winter and a larder of flour, butter, coffee, tea, sugar and mushrooms was soon assembled.
-During Gauntlet, the local swineherd has been slaughtered but the arctic cold had preserved the meat and wild duck could be plundered for eggs.
+During Gauntlet, the local pig herd had been slaughtered but the arctic cold had preserved the meat; wild duck could be plundered for eggs.
 An infirmary was also found for the wounded, which was still stocked with dressings.
 Luftwaffe Ju 88 and He 111 bombers returned on 15 May but the Fritham party took cover in mine shafts.